Amdrel/jamiekuppens.com/content/post/introduction-to-app-engine-flexible/index.md

 run your application inside of for both testing and deployment.
 You don't need to worry about messing with Docker if you plan on using any of the already supported runtimes.

+## Support

+At the moment, the flexible environment is currently in beta and is not covered by App Engine's [SLA Deprecation Policy](https://cloud.google.com/appengine/sla).
+App Engine Flexible is only supported in North American regions at this time.

+## Pricing

+App Engine Flexible currently uses [Compute Engine pricing](https://cloud.google.com/compute/pricing) as instances provisioned by App Engine run on top of Compute Engine.
+Google has stated that pricing may change in the future and should be finalized by the time flexible is out of beta.

+App Engine Flexible also requires that billing be enabled in the Google Cloud Console, however Google offers $300 of credit and a 60-day trial for testing purposes.

 ## Learning More

 If you want to learn more about App Engine Flexible or try it out, the [App Engine Documentation](https://cloud.google.com/appengine/docs/flexible/python/) has plenty of examples and literature to get you started.
-Note that use of App Engine Flexible requires that billing be enabled in the Google Cloud Console, however Google offers $300 of credit and a 60-day trial if you're interested.